sweetkat/react-boilerplate/README.md

-# Simple and clean React Boilerplate with Redux and Redux Thunk.
+# Simple React Boilerplate with Redux

 Contains a basic webpack setup and structure to start creating a React components.